 There are two procedures for the FCA term:

-The transfer of cost and risk occurs at the time of delivery.
-The seller is considered to have "delivered" the goods when:
+Cost and risk are transferred at the time of delivery.
+A seller is considered to have "delivered" goods when:

 Under CPT, the transfer of costs and risks occurs at different locations.